 They say that travel is addictive and we’ve certainly found that to be so true.
-It’s the whole package that brings the flurry of excitement.
-The packing of the van, for those vanlife travels, ensuring all those little bits and pieces are in place.
-Then planning the adventures, although for us, this tends to be very limited with hardly any planning at all!
+It’s the whole package that brings a flurry of excitement.
+From packing the van for those vanlife travels to ensuring all those bits and pieces are in place.
+Then planning adventures, although this tends to involve hardly any planning at all!

 Nomadic by nature, yes we agree with that.
 We’re happy taking each minute of each hour of each day as it comes.
 Seeing where the road ahead leads us and catching glimpses of nature between a starry night under the stars.

 There’s nothing better than being surrounded by wildlife within incredible landscapes.
 It also comes with the unexpected, there is always the unexpected along with the unforeseen.

 Those unpredicted moments on a journey.
 Often bringing the biggest delights whilst making the fondest memories.

 One of those moments came recently, it was a meaningful conversation with an elderly man from Guatemala.

 Standing by the roadside, he was selling coffee from a stall.
 Brightly decorated in hand-made peace flags and dressed in cloth – hand-sewn from his Central American country folk.